Call for Extended Abstracts

 Track 2: Three decades following the collapse: Shifting global migration, entrepreneurship and diaspora development from the Post-Soviet space

-Track 3: Role of Entrepreneurial Support program in fostering Migrant and Refugee Entrepreneurship
+Track 3: Ecosystems of Beloning: The Role of Institutions and Entrepreneurial Support Programs in Refugee and Migrant Entrepreneurship

 Track 4: Connected or Confined?
 Rethinking the Role of Proximity in Migrant Entrepreneurship